Announce a particular category, such as ‘colour of eyes.’

 To break down cliques, nominate a category that would separate clique members, for example, a distinguishing feature among them such as the colour of their tops.

 The sky’s the limit when it comes to the types of categories you can announce.
-Here’s some more:
+Here are some more:

 – Preference for good or bad news first when both are presented to you.